 7. Serve with the veg and a drizzle of extra virgin olive oil and hand around the lemon to squeeze over.

-You could use a small knob of butter, melted gently and brushed on, instead of the olive oil, if you want to but this won’t be dairy-free.
+You could use a small knob of butter, melted gently and brushed on, instead of the olive oil, if you want to, provided you don’t need a 100% dairy-free diet.

 Why this is good for you: White fish is a source of high quality protein that’s low in saturated fats.
 Herbs, especially fresh thyme, are a rich source of antioxidants that help lower inflammation in the skin (eg eczema), arteries (heart disease), and digestive system (eg. colitis, gastritis).
 Extra virgin olive oil, especially when eaten raw, is a great way to bump up your intake of vitamin E. Vitamin E moisturizes your skin from within.
 This vitamin also helps keep the blood thin, assisting circulation to the brain, hands and feet.
 Vitamin E has also been shown to play a part in dampening down an over-active immune system (e.g. allergies, auto-immune diseases).